 Above, a view of the gold as it sits on the ocean floor.

 In 1985, a Marine Engineer named Tommy Thompson set out to locate and salvage the treasure left behind by the SS Central America.
 With a team of scientists and ocean explorers Thompson founded the Columbus America Discovery Group.
 The group began searching for a vessel capable of holding their deep sea robot dubbed ‘Nemo.’
 In 1988 the group purchased a 30 year old Fishing Research and Icebreaker originally known as the A.T.
 Cameron.

 The A.T.
 Cameron was fitted with all the deep ocean sonar equipment one could use as well as one of the first ships to carry a GPS positioning system.
 The 180-foot vessel was then renamed the R/V Arctic Discoverer.

-The main control room in 1988 with crew and again in 2015 after it was abandoned.
+Above, the control room in 1988 with crew, and again in 2015 after it was abandoned.

 A judge in 2012 demanded Thompson to appear in court regarding the legal cases against him.
 His lawyer appeared on his behalf and stated his client was at sea with no expected return date.
 The judge was furious and ordered U.S. Marshals to find Tommy Thompson.

 The R/V Arctic Discoverer was seized by U.S. Marshals in 2013 and sold at auction for $50,000.
 The buyer planned to strip the boat and sell it for scrap metal.
 A majority of the equipment and logs were auctioned off on eBay.